telefonicaid/fiware-orion/doc/manuals/admin/perf_considerations.md

         db.entities.createIndex( { "_id.servicePath": 1 } )
         db.entities.createIndex( { "attrNames": 1 } )

-Finally scenario 9 is the same than scenario 8, previously disabling the cache.
+Finally scenario 9 is the same than scenario 8, previously disabling the cache using the command line option -noCache.

 The obtained results were:

 [Top](#top)

-## Scenario 1
+## Scenario 1: Update Stress Scenario 20 attributes

 From Update Stress Scenario (1-20 attributes), we can get: